zer0009/enterprise-sql-agent/README.md

 ## 🚀 Overview

-The Universal SQL Agent is an advanced AI-powered tool that transforms natural language questions into optimized SQL queries across multiple database platforms.
+The Enterprise SQL Agent is an advanced AI-powered tool that transforms natural language questions into optimized SQL queries across multiple database platforms.
 Built with enterprise-grade security, comprehensive error recovery, and intelligent performance monitoring, it provides a seamless interface for data exploration and analysis.

 ### Key Highlights